IIVIIIII/Employee_Analysis/README.md

-# sql-challenge
+# SQL_Employee_Analysis

-This challenge involves using sql to read a database of employees and departments within a company, put them into a table, and extract certain information about them.
+This activity involves using sql to read a database of employees and departments within a company, put them into a table, and extract certain information about them.